Charles F. Willard

-In 1910 Willard made the first ever flight over downtown Los Angeles.
+In 1910, Willard made the first ever flight over downtown Los Angeles.

 He was the first person to fly three passengers in the United States.

-Willard has the unfortunate record of being the first person to have his airplane shot out of the sky by a bullet — that of an annoyed farmer who hit his propeller with a squirrel gun.
+Willard has the unfortunate record of being the first person to have his airplane shot out of the sky by a bullet—that of an annoyed farmer who hit his propeller with a squirrel gun.

 At the Harvard-Boston Aero Meet of 1910 Charles Willard took Miss Eleanor Ladd of Boston on a flight.
-She worked for a Boston newspaper, and was reportedly the first newspaper women in America to fly in an airplane.
+She worked for a Boston newspaper, and was reportedly the first newspaper woman in America to fly in an airplane.

 During the Airshow Willard also took along Army Lieutenant Jacob E. Finkel, a rifle sharpshooter up in his Curtiss biplane.
 As Willard circled the airfield, Finkel fired shots from the airplane at targets on the ground, hitting them more often than not.
 The “experiment” was considered “highly satisfactory”.

+With aviation pioneer Stanley Yale Beach, they've built the Beach-Willard Monoplane, from which they received patents, having invented the connection of planes or wings to a triangular body, enforceable in France, England and the United States.

 On July 1, 1912, Willard's father, William A. Willard, was pilot Harriet Quimby's passenger when both died in a crash.